Performio has worked in-depth with companies on their sales compensation plan for the last 10 years.

 - Variable salary, or incentive - paid contingent on performance.
 A sales compensation plan is exclusively for the sales team.

 It is not offered to employees who don’t have a sales role.
-A sales compensation plans excludes other forms of remuneration that salespeople may be eligible for such as:
+A sales compensation plans exclude other forms of remuneration that salespeople may be eligible for such as:

 - Company bonus